Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG: Experiments

 \subsection{Setup}

-\paragraph{Dataset.} We evaluate on WixQA \citep{cohen2025wixqa}, a customer support QA benchmark built from the Wix knowledge base.
-The corpus contains 6,221 support articles covering website building, e-commerce, SEO, marketing, and platform features.
-The evaluation set consists of 200 expert-written questions with gold-standard answers and gold article IDs.

-\paragraph{Compilation.} We compile the WixQA corpus with branching ratio $p{=}10$ and maximum top-level clusters $K{=}7$.
-This produces a 3-level hierarchy with 6 top-level skills, 665 navigation files, and a 13~MB document store.
-Compilation takes 6.5 minutes on a 32-CPU server.
+\paragraph{Dataset and compilation.} We evaluate on WixQA \citep{cohen2025wixqa}, a customer-support QA benchmark with 6{,}221 support articles and 200 expert-written test queries with gold answers and gold article IDs.
+We compile WixQA with branching ratio $p{=}10$ and maximum top-level clusters $K{=}10$, producing a 3-level hierarchy with 6 top-level skills and 665 navigation files.
+Compilation takes 19.5 minutes on an RTX 4090 server.

-\paragraph{Baselines.} All methods use the same LLM for answer generation and the same evaluation protocol.
-We compare five baselines spanning three retrieval paradigms: \textbf{BM25} (sparse keyword retrieval \citep{robertson2009bm25}), \textbf{Dense} (Qwen3-Embedding-0.6B \citep{zhang2025qwen3embed} with a FAISS index \citep{johnson2019faiss}), \textbf{Hybrid} (Reciprocal Rank Fusion \citep{cormack2009rrf} of BM25 and Dense), \textbf{RAPTOR} (hierarchical tree retrieval \citep{sarthi2024raptor} with UMAP+GMM+BIC clustering), and \textbf{Agentic} (an LLM agent with iterative access to BM25, Dense, and Hybrid tools).
-The first three are single-shot (top-5 passages, one LLM call); RAPTOR uses collapsed tree retrieval; Agentic is allowed up to 10 interaction rounds.
-Full implementation details are in \Cref{app:baselines}.
+\paragraph{Baselines.} All methods use the same answer LLM and the same evaluation protocol.
+We compare five baselines spanning three retrieval paradigms: \textbf{BM25} (sparse keyword retrieval \citep{robertson2009bm25}), \textbf{Dense} (Qwen3-Embedding-0.6B \citep{zhang2025qwen3embed} with a FAISS index \citep{johnson2019faiss}), \textbf{Hybrid} (RRF \citep{cormack2009rrf} of BM25 and Dense), \textbf{RAPTOR} (hierarchical tree retrieval \citep{sarthi2024raptor} with UMAP+GMM+BIC clustering), and \textbf{Agentic} (an LLM agent with iterative access to BM25, Dense, and Hybrid tools).
+The first three are single-shot (top-5 passages, one LLM call).
+RAPTOR uses collapsed tree retrieval, and Agentic is allowed up to 10 rounds.
+Full implementation in \Cref{app:baselines}.

-\paragraph{Metrics.} We report four lexical overlap metrics: \emph{Token F1} (harmonic mean of token-level precision and recall against the gold answer), \emph{BLEU} \citep{papineni2002bleu} (n-gram precision with brevity penalty), \emph{ROUGE-1} and \emph{ROUGE-2} \citep{lin2004rouge} (unigram and bigram recall).
-We additionally report two LLM-judged metrics following the LLM-as-judge paradigm \citep{zheng2023llmjudge}, inspired by RAGAS \citep{es2024ragas}: \emph{Factuality} measures how factually correct the generated answer is relative to the gold answer (1--5 scale, normalized to 0--1), and \emph{Context Recall} measures how well the retrieved context covers the essential claims in the gold answer (same scale).
-We also report input token usage and per-query cost.
-Details on metric computation and fairness standardization across methods are in \Cref{app:metrics}.